 Insecticide resistance management in soybean

-Insecticide resistance management (IRM) is a collection of strategies used to prevent or slow the development of resistance to insecticides in order to prolong the utility of pesticides as management tools.
+Insecticide resistance management (IRM) is a collection of strategies to prevent or slow the development of insecticide resistance to prolong the utility of pesticides as management tools.

 Integrate multiple management tactics (e.g., pest-resistant varieties, biological control, crop rotation) to discourage pest outbreaks.

-Scout regularly and base insecticide applications on economic (action) thresholds (Scouting for soybean aphid).
+Regularly scout, and base insecticide applications on economic (action) thresholds.

 Follow the product label directions and use labeled rates of insecticides.

-Alternate insecticide modes of action (Groups) to delay resistance.
-For newer products, the insecticide group is listed on the label.
+Alternate insecticide modes of action (groups) to delay resistance.
+For newer products, the label lists the insecticide group.
 Table 1 shows insecticide groups to assist in selection of insecticides.
-Further information can be found on the Insecticide Resistance Action Committee (IRAC) website: www.irac-online.org.
+You can find further information on the Insecticide Resistance Action Committee (IRAC) website.

 Example: If a foliar application of an organophosphate (group 1B) insecticide is applied to a field that has exceeded the economic threshold for soybean aphid (250 aphids per plant), the insecticide used for a subsequent treatment for soybean aphids or any other pest should not contain an insecticide from group 1.

-Though insecticide mixtures (formulated mixtures or tank mixtures) may be effective for pest suppression, alternation (i.e., the use one after another) of insecticide modes of action is generally more effective for insecticide resistance management (IRAC statement on mixtures).
+Though insecticide mixtures (formulated mixtures or tank mixtures) may be effective for pest suppression, alternation (i.e., the use one after another) of insecticide modes of action is generally more effective for insecticide resistance management.

 Before assuming resistance, rule out these factors:

-If you still suspect insecticide resistance, use Extension's reporting webpage or contact Extension.
+If you still suspect insecticide resistance, report insecticide failure or contact Extension.